yanggeorge/scraper/README.md

   phantomjs_full_path : /home/ym/ym/phantomjs/bin/phantomjs
 ```

-For window, the path is like this
+For Windows, the path is like this
 ```
 #!ruby